 The tasting at Decanter’s Fine Wine Encounter, November 2009, was led by Cristina Mariani-May, part of the owner’s family.
 She gave us the family philosophy, emphasising raising quality through investment and research.
 The wines themselves spoke clearly of how Banfi want to re-position Brunello as a more immediately attractive wine.

 Brunello Poggio alle Mura is only made in exceptional years.
 The 2004 is a complex wine, attractively ruby in colour, with fresh and dried fruit flavours and a luscious topping of French oak, vanilla especially.
-In the mouth it is refined but with a great streak of acid.
+In the mouth, it is refined but with a great streak of acid.
 I had a double reaction to it.
 On taking the very first sniff, I wrote down ‘happiness’ for its excellent Sangiovese character and immediate appeal.
 And then I thought – but it’s very atypical for Brunello and, more importantly, what is going to happen when the veneer of French barrique wears off?
 But we will only be able to tell that in another 5-10 years …

 You can clearly see the effect of even short-term ageing in the picture of the 2004 (on the left, with the brighter red) and the 2001 (on the right, developing some orange at the rim).
 This second wine was more traditional, a nose of sour cherries, preserved fruit and plums, a wine that you have to go toward, rather than it leaping out of the glass at you.
 That may answer the question in relation to the 2004 (and all may be well) but certainly, it is immediately appealing.
-Banfi know about modern (American?) consumers and that they don’t want to wait to drink their wine.
+Banfi knows about modern (American?) consumers and that they don’t want to wait to drink their wine.

 The older wines are more typical, all well-made, with no signs of oxidisation common in more average wines.